Hard seltzer

 Hard seltzer, adult seltzer, mature seltzer, spiked seltzer and hard sparkling alcohol water is a type of highball drink containing seltzer (carbonated water), alcohol, and often fruit flavorings.
 In the US the alcohol is usually made by fermenting cane sugar or malted barley.
-Hard seltzer products outside of the US have been found to use either neutral spirit, or fermentation of fruit.
-The alcohol by volume is around 5% and the calorie-content is relatively low.
+Hard seltzer products outside of the US often use either neutral spirit, or fermentation of fruit.
+The alcohol by volume is around 5% and the calorie-content is relatively low, derived almost entirely from fructose.

 History

 The concept of flavored malt beverages has been popular since the 1990s.
-The first widely available commercial example of the style was Two Dogs which was brewed in Australia in 1993 and was claimed to be the "world’s first brewed alcoholic lemonade" (despite the pre-existence of traditional drinks like sima, a fermented Finnish drink).
-Two Dogs paved the way for similar commercial products such as Hooper's Hooch and Mike's Hard Lemonade.
+The first widely available commercial product was Two Dogs, which launched in Australia in 1993 and claimed to be the "world's first brewed alcoholic lemonade" (falsely, because of the pre-existence of traditional drinks like sima, a fermented Finnish drink).
+Two Dogs paved the way for similar products such as Hooper's Hooch and Mike's Hard Lemonade.
 These alcoholic alternatives were commonly known as alcopops in the United Kingdom and malternatives in America.

-David White came up with the idea for Alcoholic water in 1996 when he did a school project and had to come up with a business idea.
-He came up with Whitey's wonder water.

-The more modern renditions of Hard seltzers started with Nick Shields developing the 'Spiked Seltzer' branding style, in Westport, Connecticut, brewing the first commercial batches in November 2013.
-The Hard Seltzers that we are familiar with now did not rise to popularity until almost 3 decades later in 2018.
-Sales of the most popular Hard Seltzer brand White Claws grew 85% in just one year making over $4 billion in 2020 alone.
-Analysts attribute the success of White Claw and the appeal of hard seltzer in general to increased demand from health-conscious consumers.
+The concept of hard seltzers started with Nick Shields developing the 'Spiked Seltzer' branding style, in Westport, Connecticut, brewing the first commercial batches in November 2013.
+In 2012, McKenzie River Corporation launched a beverage brand named AIR (short for Alcohol Inspired Refresher) in the San Francisco, combining carbonated water with alcohol and natural flavors.
+It was marketed as “sparkling water with alcohol” and sold in flavors such as citrus, berry, and club.
+Although AIR did not use “seltzer” in their marketing, AIR was introduced to the United States market before SpikedSeltzer (2013).
+Some beverage analysts have since noted that AIR represents an early precursor to the hard-seltzer movement that gained widespread popularity later in the decade.
+Other hard seltzers rose to popularity later, in 2018.
+Sales of the most popular US hard seltzer brand, White Claw, grew 85% in just one year, with revenues of over $4 billion in 2020 alone.
+Analysts attributed the success of White Claw and the appeal of hard seltzer in general to increased demand from health-conscious consumers.

 Nutritional information

-Across all hard seltzer brands, there is a medium of 100 calories, 2g of carbs, 0-2g of sugar while still maintaining 5% alcohol.
-Additionally, most Hard Seltzers are gluten free.
-Seltzer marketing has claimed that these beverages offer a healthier alternative to drinking more calorically heavy alcoholic beverages.
-Companies use these facts to their advantage often stating the nutrition facts in easy to read and obvious places.
-The social media presence of Hard Seltzer companies is massive and often depict healthy people drinking and having fun, further perpetuating the notion that Hard Seltzers are a healthy alcoholic alternative.
-However, although it may be ‘healthier’ in many ways, nutritionists have warned that this is not a healthy beverage.
+Across all hard seltzer brands, there is a median of 100 calories, 2g of carbs, 0-2g of sugar while still maintaining 5% alcohol.
+Additionally, most are gluten free.
+Manufacturers assert that they are healthier than more calorically heavy alcoholic beverages.
+For example, nutrition information is often displayed prominently on packaging.
+The social media presence of hard seltzer companies is massive and often depict healthy people drinking and having fun, further promoting the message that hard seltzers are a healthy alcoholic alternative.
+However, although it may be ‘healthier’ than some other alcoholic drinks, nutritionists have warned that it is not a healthy beverage per se.
 Many hard seltzers have added flavoring and are mixed with sugary soda waters to add sweetness.
-It also doesn’t give you any additional hydration like non-alcoholic seltzers.
-The calorie count is often similar to light beers so if you are choosing between a hard seltzer and a light beer, the biggest difference is the gluten content.